 A delicious way to bake with zucchini – this gluten free chocolate zucchini loaf cake is sure to become a favorite recipe!
+Rich, moist, and so decadent.
+This is perfect with a cup of tea or coffee.

 Don’t you just love it when the garden explodes with zucchini?
 One day you’re admiring your zucchini blossoms, and the next you’re staring at a big pile of zucchini, wondering what to do with it all.